ChatGPT Teaches Writing: Writing the First Draft with ChatGPT's Help

 💡 Include the target audience and purpose of the draft in the writing prompt.
 This information will help ChatGPT understand the tone and style of the piece and what you want to achieve with your writing.
 By providing this information upfront, you'll be able to ensure that ChatGPT generates a draft that is tailored to your specific needs and goals.

-💡 Your writing prompt should have a specific goal in mind, whether it's to describe a new product, provide an analysis of a current issue, or offer a personal perspective on a particular topic.
+💡 Your writing prompt should have a specific goal in mind, whether describing a new product, analyzing a current issue, or offering a personal perspective on a particular topic.

 💡 Give ChatGPT a brief overview of the context surrounding the topic.
 For example, you might mention recent developments or current events related to the topic.